samarthchawla2005/C-Programming-Practice-Codes/README.md

 ├── 4 Find factorial of a number.c
 ├── 5 Print multiplication table.c
 ├── 6 Using while loop.c
-├── 7 Table using Do-while Loop (With two variables).exe
 ├── 7 Table using Do-while Loop (with three variables).c
-├── 7 Table using Do-While Loop (With two variables).exe
 ├── Arithmetic Operator.c
 ├── Array.c
 ├── Check the type of number.c